65 Cute Farm Animals That Will Make Your Day

 “Penny Lou is a mini piglet that loves food with a passion.
 She doesn’t want to share the picnic lunch with any of us, but we still love her and she makes us smile,” says Britney Denman.

 “When horses taste something they don’t like, they’ll put their lips up and look like they’re laughing.
 Our grandson decided to make a face like Midnight’s after she received a dose of medicine, and I was able to catch this spontaneous and hilarious moment,” says Evelyn Rogers.
+We bet even a horse would whinny at these horse puns.

 The flying goat